brillout/wildcard-api/docs/readme.template.md

 callable in the browser.
 Nothing more, nothing less.

-How you retrieve and mutate data is up to you.
-You can, for example, use SQL or ORM queries.
+To retrieve and mutate data, you can direclty use SQL or an ORM.

 ~~~js
 // Node.js server